kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 Currently, any Pod allowed to utilize a ResourceClaim is listed explicitly in the claim's `status.reservedFor`.
-When the list instead references a PodGroup, only the name in the reference must match a Pod's `spec.workloadRef.podGroupName`.
+When the list instead references a PodGroup, only the name in the reference must match a Pod's `spec.schedulingGroup.podGroupName`.
 Since a finalizer will protect a PodGroup from being deleted before any of its Pods, a reference to the name of a PodGroup in a Pod will always refer to the exact same PodGroup, i.e. the PodGroup cannot be deleted and recreated with the same name without all of its Pods also being